univention/kelvin-rest-api-client/docs/usage-school.rst

 School class
 ------------

-The :py:class:`ucsschool.kelvin.client.School` class has the following attributes and methods:
+The :py:class:`ucsschool.kelvin.client.School` class has the following public attributes and methods:

 .. code-block:: python